AntObiyan/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the initial "BEFORE" metrics phase, all resources were set up with internet exposure.
+The Virtual Machines had open Network Security Groups and built-in firewalls, while other resources had public endpoints accessible from the internet, eliminating the necessity for Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+During the subsequent "AFTER" metrics phase, Network Security Groups were fortified by blocking ALL traffic except for my admin workstation.
+Furthermore, all other resources were shielded by their built-in firewalls, and Private Endpoints were implemented for additional security.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>